mmunz/c1_adaptive_images/Documentation/Contribution/Testing.rst

 -----
 For tests you first need to prepare a local typo3 instance for testing inside this extensions root folder using composer.

-You can test different TYPO3 versions:
+You can install different TYPO3 versions for testing.
+From inside the extension folder (typo3conf/ext/c1_adaptive_images):

 * for 9.5.x: ``composer require typo3/minimal=^9.5 && git checkout composer.json``
 * for 8.7.x: ``composer require typo3/minimal=^8.7 && git checkout composer.json``